Sian Berry MP’s work in Parliament

 Contributions in the House:

-- Siân Berry: To ask the Secretary of State for Work and Pensions, what assessment his Department has made of the effectiveness of the Motability Scheme in addressing transport accessibility gaps.
+- Siân Berry: To ask the Secretary of State for Work and Pensions, whether he plans to make an assessment of the potential impact of State Pension age changes on 1950s-born women living in Brighton Pavilion constituency.

 >> You can see my full list of contributions since I was elected via They Work For You